 Believe it or not, there are actually some foods you can consume that have anti-parasitic/anti-bacterial properties, and they may decrease your chances of getting sick.
 When on the road, try loading up on garlic, fresh lemon or lime juice, chili peppers, and wasabi1.

 Quick tip: it helps to have a probiotic that does not require refrigeration because you never know if your hotel room will have one.
 Also, a higher CFU count may be beneficial, since your gut may be under additional stress due to traveling.

+Armed with these tips, you should have no problem getting your gut travel ready.
 Be safe, be smart, and enjoy your travel adventures!

 This article is for informational purposes only.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.